ROAD TO NET ZERO: REINFORCING FOR CLIMATE CHANGE

 Here are examples of questions that we would like to see answered, from multiple perspectives (designer, operator, owner), as part of the conference program:

-Abstracts should be submitted for consideration as oral presentations in a virtual environment.
+Abstracts should be submitted for consideration as oral presentations in an in-person environment.
 Oral presentations are to be 45 minutes in length.
 Abstracts should be no more than 500 words and must include biographies for all presenters.
 The abstracts may be submitted in English or French and must be submitted using the form to firstname.lastname@example.org.
 Note that all sections of the form must be completed to be considered.
-The abstract submission deadline is now May 11, 2022.
+The abstract submission deadline is May 5, 2023.

 Special attention will be given to abstracts that: